The Major Myth about Hamilton Agencies! BE CAREFUL!!

 Having an office location is often a good indicator that the agency plans on being around for a long time.
 Having an office where you can drop by, visit and interact with your agent, pick up cheques, take new photos, and get tips on bettering your career (look and wardrobe for example) .
 Having an office is a sign of credibility, responsibility and commitment to you.

 The TTAA ( Toronto Talent Agency Association) is comprised of Toronto’s reputable agencies.
 The TTAA has a code of ethics which all of the agents who are members adhere to.
-Check to see if the agency that interests you is a part of the TTAA.
+Melissa Lee owner of ML Talent Agency is the Co-chair of the TTAA.

 WHO TO AVOID